Pictured: Dr. Terrance Snutch (left) and Dr. Brian MacVicar (right)

 By turning off a single gene, scientists from the Djavad Mowafaghian Centre for Brain Health (DMCBH) were able to stop fluid from accumulating in rodent brain cells.

 Caused by an infusion of water and sodium chloride into the brain’s nerve cells, brain swelling is a gradual process that becomes life-threatening days after the injury.
 By identifying the mechanism behind the swelling, emergency physicians may in the future be better able to provide preemptive treatment, protecting the brain in the days that follow the initial trauma.

 The brain swells as the sodium chloride draws fluid into the nerve cells by osmosis.
 This swelling—known as cytotoxic edema—eventually kills brain cells.

 Using a special microscope, scientists were able to watch the cascade of events that took place within individual brain cells as they swelled.
 They then switched off the expression of different genes and were able to pinpoint a single protein—SLC26A11—that acts as a channel for chloride to enter nerve cells.
 Turn off the chloride channel, and you stop the accumulation of fluid.

-“It was quite a surprising result, because we had few indications as to what this protein did in the brain,” says Dr. Ravi Rungta, then a graduate student in the MacVicar lab and the paper’s first author (pictured right, centre, with Dr. Brian MacVicar and Dr. Hyun Choi in 2014).
+“It was quite a surprising result, because we had few indications as to what this protein did in the brain,” says Dr. Ravi Rungta, then a graduate student in the MacVicar lab and the paper’s first author.

 The team, including Dr. Terrance Snutch, director of translational neuroscience at DMCBH, developed several novel technological approaches to identify the cascade of events that took place within individual brain cells as they swelled.